 4884 Eagle Rock Boulevard,

-This theatre opened as the Yosemite Theatre on 3rd May 1929 with two days of vaudeville shows produced by local radio station KMTR.
-It began screening silent films two days later, from the 5th May 1929.
+This theatre opened as the Yosemite Theatre on May 3, 1929 with two days of vaudeville shows produced by local radio station KMTR.
+It began screening silent films two days later, from May 5, 1929.
 The theatre was built and operated as an independent by Mr J.T.
 Young and Mr H.E.
 Allen.

 The Yosemite Theatre was described as being designed in a Mediterranean style in which architect Kenneth A. Gordon had designed an auditorium set in a patio garden.
 The proscenium arch exits and light niches forming openings in the high stucco wall with tile coping, back of which coloured lights give a restful and pleasing effect to the auditorium, while the azure ceiling resembles the sky.
 Back of the grilled openings on the sidewalls, landscapes depicting the mountains and scenery of California add another interesting feature to the interior.

-In 1937 the name was changed to New Eagle Theatre after an extensive re-modelling by its new owners Vennicoff Theatres Circuit.
-The New Eagle Theatre re-opened on 10th June 1937 with the movies “Lloyds of London” and “We Have Our Moments”.
+The name was changed to New Eagle Theatre after an extensive re-modelling by its new owners Vinnicoff Theatres Circuit.
+The New Eagle Theatre re-opened on June 10, 1937 with the movies “Lloyds of London” and “We Have Our Moments”.
 In 1940 it changed its name again, dropping the ‘New’ and becoming the Eagle Theatre.